Noxrat/Conventions/Architecture/Unity.md

 ### ScriptableObject
 Game config, KVs, convars are stored in ScriptableObjects.

-### Managers
+### Manager (Manager/Group)
-Isolated managing classes that manage scopedobjects.
+Isolated managing classes that manage scoped objects.
 For example, a `MenuManager.cs` is not statically exposed manager of menus.
-If, at some point the manager is required (to switch to some menu through code), *ANOTHER* class `MenuService.cs` will be responsible for exposing menu manager and perform calls to the MenuManager.
+If, at some point the manager is required (to switch to some menu through code), *ANOTHER* class `MenuService.cs` will be containe reference to MenuController for exposing menu manager and perform calls to the MenuManager.

+Naming convention of manager and group are disting this way: Manager (manages hierarchy and performs complex tasks) & Group (groups children & exposes shared state).

 ### Services
 Statically-exposed (Singleton<T>) or purely static class that manages a certain aspect of the game.